cartrawler/cartrawler.github.io/docs/widgets/androidWidgets/widgets.md

 ---
 layout: default
 title: Android SDK Widgets
-parent: Android
+parent: Widgets
-nav_order: 5
+nav_order: 1
 has_children: true
 ---

-# Widgets
+# Android Widgets
 {: .no_toc }

-The CarTrawler Android SDK comes prepackaged with four widgets<br/>
-They can be added to your layouts dynamically or directly via in XML as per standard Android guidelines.
+Our Android widgets can be added to your layouts dynamically or directly via in XML as per standard Android guidelines.

 ---